Movie review: Beauty, Beast and that 'gay moment'

 This is old-school Hollywood lavish.

-There are also aspects that make little sense, but as this is a fairy tale about finding love through Stockholm syndrome, you have to let some things pass.
+There are also aspects of the plot that make little sense, but as this is a fairy tale about finding love through Stockholm syndrome, you have to let some things pass.

-While Watson has to carry much of the film, it would have been a real slog if it were not for Evans stealing the show as town bully Gaston.
+While Watson has to carry much of the film, and while she does well, it would have been a real slog if it were not for Luke Evans stealing the show as town bully Gaston.

-But let us get to the character behind the fury - Gad's LeFou, a sidekick who idolises his best pal Gaston.
+But let us get to the character behind the fury - Josh Gad's LeFou, a sidekick who idolises his best pal (and tormentor) Gaston.

 He is a sycophant.
 But at no point does he say he loves the guy.
 He's just the comic relief.
 A silliness.
 Not a world away from the 1991 cartoon version.